zuozhenggh/learning-library/data-management-library/security/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 - Wait a few minutes for your instance to provision.
 When it is ready, AVAILABLE is displayed below the large ADW icon.

-## **STEP 2**: Register the Autonomous Database with Oracle Data Safe
+## **STEP 2**: Register your Autonomous Database with Oracle Data Safe

-  - If you closed the **Autonomous Database Details** page: From the navigation menu, select **Autonomous Data Warehouse**.
+  - If you closed the **Autonomous Database Details** page: From the navigation menu, select **Autonomous Transaction Processing**.
 From the **COMPARTMENT** drop-down list, select your compartment.
 Click the name of your database.
 The **Autonomous Database Information** tab on the **Autonomous Database Details** page is displayed.

 - Under **Data Safe**, click **Register**.
   - If you do not see the **Register** option for the **Data Safe** section, it is because you are working in a region that does not have the Oracle Data Safe service enabled in it.
-Please contact the LiveLabs organization to gain access to an appropriate region.
+Please contact your tenancy administrator to gain access to an appropriate region.

-  A **Confirm** dialog box asks if you are sure you want to register the database with Oracle Data Safe.
+  - A **Confirm** dialog box asks if you are sure you want to register the database with Oracle Data Safe.

 - Click **Confirm**.

-- Wait for the registration process to finished.
+- Wait for the registration process to finish.
 When registration is completed, the status reads **Registered**.
-By default, you are authorized to manage the User Assessment, Security Assessment, and Activity Auditing features in Oracle Data Safe on your database.
+By default, when you register an Autonomous Database, you are authorized to use the User Assessment, Security Assessment, and Activity Auditing features in Oracle Data Safe with your database.